-Hostel life, getting used to it – is Part 1 of the Traveling realism’s series
+Hostel life, getting used to it – is Part 1 of forever roaming the world’s Traveling realism’s series.

 One of the biggest adjustments to backpacking life will be getting used to hostel life and sharing dorm rooms.
 Before you travel thoughts like “What’s my hostel going to be like?”, “Will it be safe?”, “What are the people going to be like?”, “Will it be clean?”, “Will I get along with my Roommates?”, (I’m sure there are plenty more running through your head.)